 If she's a strong, young queen, the growth will exponential and within a few months there'll be the first bottle of honey for the beekeeper.
 It could be you.

 Raw honey is a rare product these days; most is heated and highly filtered to remove any "foreign particles."
 That unfortunately includes the pollen that makes raw honey so unique.

 You either keep bees yourself, and it all starts with swarming bees, or you find a small beekeeper who can assure you that he hasn't meddled with this healthy choice food.
 You won't find it generally in the shops.

 The irony of it is that raw honey requires less processing, and really should be cheaper; it's easier to produce.
 But because it's so rare, you'll pay a premium.

-Raw honey, rich in pollen, is one of nature's healthy choice foods; better still we should eat it in the comb, but that's impossibly expensive for all but beekeepers and the idle rich.
-But the stuff you buy in the supermarket, in the main, can best be described alas as a highly processed junk food; rather consider a hive and one of those swarming bees colony.
+Raw honey, rich in pollen, is one of nature's healthy choice foods; better still we should eat natural honeycomb, but that's impossibly expensive for all but beekeepers and the idle rich.
+But the bottled stuff you buy in the supermarket, in the main, can best be described alas as a highly processed junk food; rather consider a hive in the garden and one of those swarming bees colony.

 If you're serious about your honey, think about swarming bees for you and your children; it's been the hobby of a lifetime.

 Last week a new swarm moved into one of my swarming bee traps, so the last few days have been busy with preparing a spot for them.
 Two trees, unwanted in any case because they shade the veggie garden have to come down.

-Having these swarming bees in the garden means 100% pollination; that means masses of butternut squash, fresh green peas, limes and lemons, and avocados and the like.
+Having these swarming bees in the garden means 100% pollination too; that means masses of butternut squash, fresh green peas, limes and lemons, and avocados and the like.